 Episcleritis is generally milder than scleritis and does not have the same potential to cause vision loss.
 This condition involves inflammation of the tissue between the surface of the eye and the depper structural tissue (sclera).
 It can sometimes be isolated to only a certain sector of the eye.
 Instillation with a blood-vessel constricting agent like phenylephrine will shrink only the inflamed episcleral vessels and differentiate episcleritis from the more sight-threatening scleritis.
 Most cases occur without cause (idiopathic) but up to 30% of cases may be related to a systemic condition such as inflammatory bowel disease or connective tissue disease.
 Most episcleritis is self-limiting but often your optometrist will prescribe anti-inflammatory drops to speed up the recovery.

-CAPTION: The parts of the eye affected in scleritis and episcleritis (courtesy of http://www.bupa.co.uk/health-information/directory/s/scleritis)
+CAPTION: The parts of the eye affected in scleritis and episcleritis.
+Courtesy of BUPA (http://www.bupa.co.uk/health-information/directory/s/scleritis)